What is IoT?

 But there was more.
 Someone made a server program that showed how long the Coke bottles had been on each shelf.
 This program told the team how long the bottles had had to chill.
 So you not only knew whether the machine was stocked, but also where to find the cold ones.

 But when Coca-Cola changed its bottles, all this came to a halt, including the machine itself.
-But a new chapter was brewing, thousands of kilometres away in New Zealand.
+Thousands of kilometres away in New Zealand, a new chapter was brewing.

 In 1990, Peter Munn took voluntary redundancy from Telecom New Zealand and began looking for ways to turn his love of electronics into a business opportunity.
 That became Masterton-based Harvest Electronics.